2023 Best Criminal Justice & Corrections Bachelor's Degree Schools in South Carolina

 Read full report on Criminal Justice & Corrections at Charleston Southern University

-Out of the 12 schools in South Carolina that were part of this year’s ranking, University of South Carolina - Columbia landed the # 4 spot on the list.
-Located in the midsize city of Columbia, UofSC is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend University of South Carolina - Columbia.
+It ranked #4 on our 2023 Best Criminal Justice & Corrections Bachelor’s Degree Schools in South Carolina list.
+Located in the midsize city of Columbia, UofSC is a public school with a very large student population.

 On average, criminal justice graduates from UofSC take out $24,730 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $252.